The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 As you age through your 20s, you evolve from a youngster to a responsible adult in the eyes of an auto insurance company.
 Whether you stay on your parents' policy or venture out and find your own car insurance coverage, the road to the perfect policy — and the perfect price — can get confusing.
 Let's walk through the best ways to save on auto insurance in your early 20s — starting first with our list of the most affordable auto insurance companies for new drivers.

 In order to find out which companies offer the cheapest auto insurance premiums for 20-somethings, we examined rates from five companies across a number of ZIP codes in the U.S. Keeping all other metrics the same, we found GEICO had the cheapest rates, with State Farm a close second.
 Below are our overall results.

 |Insurance Company||Average 6-Month Premium|

-There are some gray areas with your car insurance in your 20s.
-You’re in that time of your life when you have one foot in the world of adulthood and independence, and another foot still at your parents' house.
-Insurance, in all its forms, is mirrored to reflect you and your assets.
-Meaning with every major life event, your insurance is probably going to wiggle a little bit as well.
-Let's break down some of the ways you can expect your insurance to change and what you should do about them.
+There are some gray areas as far as car insurance in your 20s is concerned.
+Many drivers in their 20s have one foot in the world of adulthood, and another foot in their parents' house.
+Insurance, in all its forms, reflects the insured party and their assets.
+With every major life event, car insurance premiums are subject to change.
+Let's break down some of the reasons insurance rates commonly change and how to prepare for these circumstances.

 |In the simplest of terms, you need your own policy if you are living outside of your parents' residence and drive a vehicle.
-Because insurance is zip code specific, living on your own with your vehicle (even if it's in the same city) doesn't allow your insurance company to anticipate the risks they would use to calculate the premium.||You don't need to get your own policy if you don't drive a vehicle regularly or if you still live with your parents.
-If you're away at college (usually more than 100 miles away) but don't drive, you should speak with your insurance company about a Student Away From Home discount.|
+Because insurance is ZIP code-specific, living on your own with your vehicle (even in the same city) doesn't allow your insurance company to anticipate the risks they would use to calculate the premium.||You don't need to get your own policy if you don't drive a vehicle regularly or if you still live with your parents.
+If you're away at college — usually more than 100 miles away — but don't drive, you should speak with your insurance company about a Student Away From Home discount.|